cognusion/go-jar/docs/godoc.md

     // AWSSession is an aws.Session for use in various places AWSSession *aws.Session

+    // Caches is a GroupCache used for various subsystems Caches *CacheCluster

     // Hostname is a local cache of os.Hostname Hostname string